foreshadow/atom-python-run/README.md

   - Shows return value and execution time
     - It is a rough time based on real time rather than CPU kernel time or CPU user time
 - New an issue if you have any idea of new features.

+# Issues
+- The new version of atom-python-run fully supports logging.
+  - Please post these logs with along with issue you're experiencing.
+  - Note that there are two logs in case the latter fails.
+The first log is the console log and the second log is created by the cp main.py executable.

+- How to access Atoms Console Log
+  - Windows/Linux
+    - Ctrl + Shift + I
+  - Mac OS X
+    - Cmd + Alt + I
+  - Copy and paste the console output along with your post.

+- How to access `cp`'s built-in log
+  - Windows
+    1. Open file explorer
+    2. Click the location bar (where the file path usually is)
+    3. Type in %userprofile%\.atom\packages\atom-python-run
+    4. Locate, Open, and Copy the contents of the cp.log file along with your post.
+  - Mac OS X/Linux
+    1. Open a terminal window.
+    `$ cat ~/.atom/packages/atom-python-run/cp.log`
+    2. Copy and paste the contents along with your post.
+  - NOTE: If the `cp.log` file is missing or empty, please note that this was case in your post.

+- Detailed issues are well presented issues.
+This will help us locate your issue.

 ![A screenshot of your package](https://f.cloud.github.com/assets/69169/2290250/c35d867a-a017-11e3-86be-cd7c5bf3ff9b.gif)